s3664099/TV-Box/ReadMe.md

 The program will need to be configured for your location as it is currently configured for Australia.
 Also, the program hasn't been configured to launch a VPN.

+Finally, many of these websites use passwords, and the kiosk mode, as far as I have discovered, will not accept third party password managers.
+To be able to launch the websites you will need to save your passwords using the browser's password manager.
+When you launch the webpage using the kiosk mode, the browser will then be able to access your password.

+To exit the JFrame without clicking the power off button (which shuts down the computer) press escape.

 ##Code
 **MainFrame**